bridadan/bridadan.github.io/_posts/2018-04-02-displayport-mst-investigation.md

 ## Background

 DisplayPort is a video standard specified by [VESA](https://www.vesa.org/displayport-developer/about-displayport/).
-Unlike HDMI, impelenters of DisplayPort devices do not need to pay an annual fee or per-unit royaltees to use the technology.
+Unlike HDMI, implementers of DisplayPort devices do not need to pay an annual fee or per-unit royalties to use the technology.
 DisplayPort has had many versions over the years, with the most recent version at the time of writing being **1.4**.
 MST was not added to the spec until version **1.2**, so we'll only be investigating versions 1.2 and later.

 ### DisplayPort Versions